CSL-KU/detmem/README.md

 ```
 The port number is printed on the screen by gem5 when it starts running.
 It is usually 3456.

-After the boot procedure finishes and the system asks for the password, type 'root' and press enter.
+When the boot procedure is finished and the system asks for the password, type 'root' and press enter.
 Then, enter the command below to enable DM-aware PALLOC:
 ```
 ./palloc-gen-bal.sh
 ```
 The script assigns different bins to each Cgroups' partition and the result is printed on the screen.
-After the script finishes and the prompt is shown, go back to the terminal where gem5 is running and press Ctrl-C. This will save a checkpoint in the 'm5out' directory.
+After the script is finished and the prompt is shown, go back to the terminal where gem5 is running and press Ctrl-C. This will save a checkpoint in the 'm5out' directory.

 ### Batch Run